About Us

 Meet our leaders

-• Jenni Gwiazdowski - Founder
+Jenni Gwiazdowski - Founder

 Jenni is the founder and director of the London Bike Kitchen, specialising in bike maintenance for the masses since 2012.
 Prior to COVID-19 she taught classes and hosted drop in workshops, as well as LBK’s Women and Gender-variant nights.
-During COVID she has taken to teaching maintenance online.
-Jenni has also published the book, “How to Build a Bike”, and is one half of the Wheel Suckers Podcast.
+During the pandemic, she took to teaching maintenance online.

-• Joanna Harris-Tench - Trustee
+Joanna Harris-Tench - Trustee

 Joanna started cycling as a child and busted herself up in various ways doing BMX.
 She loved it and can often been seen doing a standing start or no hands when the core and legs can take it!